LouieCRK/warzone-stats/README.md

 # Warzone Stats
-## A statistics tracking application for the video game 'Call of Duty: Modern Warfare (Warzone)'
-## Built for Android devices
+## A statistics tracking application for 'Call of Duty: Modern Warfare (Warzone)', Built for Android devices.

 User Accounts to Test: